 Generally, if an insurance company that handles workers compensation claims cannot get enough assistance from the employer either because he/she refuses to cooperate or he/she is out of business at the time of the investigation, the claims administrator may hire an investigator.

 Insurance companies hire investigators to gather more information and evidence about a particular case in order to establish the validity of the workers compensation claim.
 These investigators can be private or internal investigators, and many of them are retired police officers or law enforcement personnel.
 And you know what it means: these guys can be tough nuts to crack, and they always seem to get to the bottom of any case at hand.

 One of the responsibilities of investigators is to contact the injured employee and take his or her statement.
-And that is where many injured workers make mistakes, says our workers’ compensation attorney in Los Angeles at The Law Offices of Kropach & Kropach, A Professional Corporation.
+And that is where many injured workers make mistakes, says our workers compensation lawyer in Los Angeles, CA at the Law Offices of Kropach & Kropach.

 When you have been injured in the workplace and are following your doctor’s orders to recover and get back on your feet, speaking to an overly suspicious person working in the best interests of the insurance company may seem like the last thing you would want to do.

 And while there is no obligation to speak to an investigator who contacted you after you filed a workers compensation claim, refusing to answer an investigator’s questions or ignoring his/her attempts to reach out may give the claims administrators a reason for denying your claim.

 Speaking to an investigator without being 100 percent prepared for the question you might be asked can be just as bad, as investigators tend to ask a plethora of questions that guide you into telling them exactly what they want to hear (in a workers compensation case, they want you to give a conflicting statement that would not be in line with what you wrote in your workers comp claim or they want you to answer in a way that would give the claims administrator the basis for denying your claim).